 The blue bottle fly (Calliphora vomitoria) is also a common blow-fly.
 It is the same size as the green bottle fly.
 The head and thorax are dull gray and the abdomen is bright metallic blue with black markings.
 Its body and legs are covered with black bristle-like hair.
 The eyes are red and the wings are clear.
 The legs and antennae are black.

-A female blue or green bottle fly lays her eggs where she feeds, usually in decaying meat, rubbish, or feces.
+A female blue or green bottle fly lays her eggs where she feeds, usually in decaying meat, rubbish, or faeces.
 Pale larvae (maggots), soon hatch from the eggs and immediately begin feeding on the decomposing matter where they were hatched.
 After a few days of feeding, they are fully grown.
-At that time they will crawl away to a dry place where they can burrow into soil or similar matter to pupate into tough brown coccoons.
+At that time they will crawl away to a dry place where they can burrow into soil or similar matter to pupate into tough brown cocoons.
 After two or three weeks, the adults emerge to mate, beginning the cycle again.
 During cold weather, pupae and adults can hibernate until warmer temperatures revive them.

 Fruit / Vinegar / Filter Fly

 Females lay some 400 eggs, into rotting fruit or other suitable material such as sugary cracks and crevices in bars / restaurants or around pipes.
-The eggs, hatch after 12–15 hours The Larvae grow for about 4 days while molting twice (into second- and third-instar larvae), at about 24 and 48 h after hatching.
+The eggs, hatch after 12–15 hours The Larvae grow for about 4 days while moulting twice (into second- and third-instar larvae), at about 24 and 48 h after hatching.
 They feed on the microorganisms that decompose the fruit, as well as on the sugar of the fruit itself.
-The mother puts feces on the egg sacs to establish the same microbial composition in the larvae's guts which has worked positively for herself.
+The mother puts faeces on the egg sacs to establish the same microbial composition in the larvae's guts which has worked positively for herself.
 Then the larvae encapsulate in the puparium and undergo a four-day-long metamorphosis, after which the adults emerge and after about 8 hours are ready to reproduce and thus the cycle restarts itself.

 Contact our fully qualified team to find out about treatment.